Dependency and Supply Chain Security Policy

 • CodeQL: Static analysis for both Python and Rust code, running on pull requests and on a weekly schedule.

-Security audits run nightly as a dedicated workflow, independent of the main build pipeline, to ensure continuous visibility into the dependency landscape.
+Security audits run nightly as a dedicated workflow, independent of the main build pipeline, giving continuous visibility into the dependency landscape.

 3. Version Pinning and Lock Files

-All dependencies are pinned to exact versions via lock files to ensure deterministic, reproducible builds:
+We pin all dependencies to exact versions via lock files for deterministic, reproducible builds:

 • Cargo.lock: Pins all Rust dependencies with cryptographic checksums.